-“My goal as a designer is to continue my material-philosophic research in an attempt to dismantle and reconnect the habitual processes which have led us to refrain from asking questions.”
+“My goal as an artist and a designer is to continue my material-philosophic research in an attempt to dismantle and reconnect the habitual processes which have led us to refrain from asking questions.”

 In this period of post-modernism, Mukmel’s research has given rise to the questionable existence, or non-existence, of the emotional attachment that once bound the craftsman to the material objects he or she produced.
 As a designer, she has taken up the challenge to fortify or create that connection as part of her own creative process.
 She wavers between the old and the new in an effort to find a balance between them. creating in her work a distinct element of tension between past and present.
 The observer is thus invited to join Mukmel in her search to redefine meaning in the objects used in our daily lives.